Last updated: January 2026

 Quick answer

-Private lenders that offer construction loans focus on project value, developer experience, and exit strategy, rather than borrower income.
-These lenders are often ideal for luxury spec or custom home development.
+Private lenders that offer construction loans focus on project value, developer experience, and exit strategy, rather than solely on borrower income.
+These loans are ideal for spec and custom home builds where traditional financing falls short.

 Let’s Get Your Loan Started